Beal University: Academics

-Beal University utilizes a scheduling system referred to as a "Mod System".
-Under this system the academic year is divided into six eight-week terms or "Mods".

-Each Mod starts every 8 weeks and the University runs classes year-round, allowing students to graduate in about one-third less time compared to a traditional school that operates on a 16-week semester schedule.
-Under the Mod System, full time students take two classes per 8-week Mod and are considered FTE (Full Time Enrollment).
+Beal University utilizes a scheduling system referred to as a "Term System".
+Under this system the academic year is divided into six eight-week terms.
+Each term starts every 8 weeks and the university runs classes year-round, allowing students to graduate in about one-third less time compared to a traditional school that operates on a 16-week semester schedule.
+Under the Term System, full-time students take two classes per 8-week term and are considered FTE (Full Time Enrollment).

-The university offers multiple diplomas designed to be completed in 9-14 months, as well as Associate, Bachelor, and Master degrees.
+The university offers multiple diplomas designed to be completed in 9–14 months, as well as associate, bachelor's, and master's degrees.
 Beal University offers a selection of programs including Healthcare, Nursing, Cannabis Business Administration and Sciences, Health Information Management, Health Sciences, Business Programs, Addiction Counseling, and Welding.

 In addition to their traditional courses, Beal University also expanded into hybrid and completely online programs.
-Every program has a hybrid option, where students can complete the first 4-6 months of classes completely online.
-Several Associate and Bachelor's degree programs are online such as Cannabis Business & Sciences, Business Administration, RN to BSN, Biomedical Science, Healthcare Sciences, and Health Information Management.
-Two Master's degree programs are offered online as well, Master of Science in Nursing (MSN), and Master of Business Administration (MBA).
+Every program has a hybrid option, where students can complete the first 4–6 months of classes completely online.
+Several associate and bachelor's degree programs are online such as Cannabis Business & Sciences, Business Administration, RN to BSN, Biomedical Science, Healthcare Sciences, and Health Information Management.
+Two master's degree programs are offered online as well, Master of Science in Nursing (MSN), and Master of Business Administration (MBA).